rajnandale/react_goodjobiv/README.md

 ## 📸 Screenshots

-You can enhance your README by adding images or screenshots to provide a visual overview of the project!
-Below is an example of how to do that:

 ```markdown
 ![Homepage Screenshot](./screenshots/homepage.png)
 ```

-Simply save your images in a folder like `./screenshots/` within your repository and refer to them in the Markdown using the above format.

 ## ⚙️ Project Status

 This project is still **under development**.
 We’re continuously working on improving the features and functionality.